Core Concepts for Grief-Sensitive Care

 Anger is sort of the hidden emotion in grief.
 A lot of grieving people are incredibly angry for a lot of different reasons.

-People who are grieving may be surprised by how frequently or unexpectedly anger surfaces.
 In this clip from Speaking Grief, griever Zee Wolters reflects on her experience with anger following her mother’s death.

 In healthcare settings, recognizing that anger is a common and often misunderstood expression of grief can improve communication and reduce harm.